inversion-api/inversion-engine/README.md

 ### Permissions

-The AuthHandler will set Permission objects on the per request User object that may be check against AclRule declarations by the AclHandler.
+The AuthHandler will set Permission objects on the per request User object that may be checked against AclRule declarations by the AclHandler.

 ### Change

-Supplied default Handler implementations accumulate Changes that occure as part of any request.
-LogHandler can configured to save the list of Changes to a Db to implement effective per request user level change logging.
-Custom Handler implementor should call Response.addChange if a call modifies persistent data.
+Supplied default Handler implementations accumulate Changes that occur as part of any request.
+LogHandler can be configured to save the list of Changes to a Db to implement effective per request user level change logging.
+Custom Handler implementors should call Response.addChange if a call modifies persistent data.